vramework/vramework-website/docs/overview/2-services.md

 ## Services Theory

-Vramework is build around what I like to think is a combination of a dependency lookup and dependency injection.
+Vramework is built around a combination of dependency lookup and dependency injection.

-There are two different types of services in vramework:
+There are two types of services in Vramework:

-## Singleton Service
+### Singleton Service

-A singleton service is created once for the entire server and it's lifetime starts when the server starts / is destroyed when the server shutsdown.
+A singleton service is created once for the entire server.
+Its lifetime begins when the server starts and ends when the server shuts down.

-Example core services could be:
+Example core services include:

 - **Session Management**: A service used to validate user sessions
-    - **Database**: To create your ORM / database pool connection
+- **Database**: To create an ORM/database pool connection
-    - **Email provider**: To send email templates out
+- **Email Provider**: To send email templates

-## Session Service
+### Session Service

 A session service is created on demand for each API call.
-This means it's lifetime is called the actual call itself, the service is aware of the user session, and once the call concludes it is destroyed.
+Its lifetime is tied to the duration of the call itself.
+The service is aware of the user session, and is destroyed once the call concludes.

-Example session services are:
+Example session services include:

-    - **HeaderService**: Access to the request information (like the headers or body payload if binary)
+- **HeaderService**: Provides access to request information (such as headers or binary payloads)
-    - **Database Client** A database client that automatically runs everything in a transaction (which could enable features like auto auditing).
+- **Database Client**: A database client that performs transactions (which can enable features like auto-auditing)
-    - **TemporaryFileService** Creating a temporary folder which gets deleted once the call is complete
+- **TemporaryFileService**: Creates a temporary folder that is deleted once the call is complete

-A session service can optionally implement the `SessionService` interface which is a single function `closeSession` to destroy the service on completion.
+A session service can optionally implement the `SessionService` interface, which includes a single function, `closeSession`, to destroy the service upon completion.

-**Important**: SessionServices should always be lazy loaded / created on demand.
-This means whilst we do create the class itself and provide it with session context, it shouldn't do anything until it is called.
-This is to prevent us from having to pay to create services that are never used.
+**Important**: Session services should always be lazy-loaded or created on demand.
+This means that while the class itself is created and provided with session context, it should not perform any operations until it is called.
+This approach prevents any unrequired work being done.

-## Creating your services
+## Creating Services

-You'll notice a bit of a trend in the documentation, which is vramework really doesn't provide that much ***magic***.
-This also applies to how we create our services.

-It's rather a single function that returns an object with all our services, as well as a factory function that we can call to create our session services.
+Vramework does not incorporate extensive "magic" in service creation.
+Instead, it relies on straightforward functions that return an object with all services, along with a factory function for creating session services.

-First we'll define our types
+First, define the types:

 ```typescript title="api.ts"
 export type Config = CoreConfig & {